Dozens Of Women Allege Unwanted Surgeries And Medical Abuse In ICE Custody

 Lawyers are seeking class-action status for those women.
 They allege that immigration authorities knew about complaints against a local gynecologist, Dr. Mahendra Amin.

-"ICE knew about the abuses as far back as 2018, and they continued to ignore the complaints," says Azadeh Shahshahani, a lawyer with Project South, a non-profit in Atlanta.
+"ICE knew about the abuses as far back as 2018, and they continued to ignore the complaints," says Azadeh Shahshahani, a lawyer with Project South, a non-profit in Atlanta, who served as co-counsel on the litigation.

 A spokesman for ICE says the agency cannot comment on pending litigation, and that ICE is cooperating with an investigation by the Department of Homeland Security.